microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 To get started, you would need to clone the repo and run the application on your local machine.
 Also, you would need to set up input data before you could start labeling.

-### Run Sample Label UX application
+### Run Labeling UX application

 #### Prerequisites

-Running Sample Labeling UX application requires [NodeJS and NPM](https://github.com/nodejs/Release).
+Running Labeling UX application requires [NodeJS and NPM](https://github.com/nodejs/Release).

 Required version of NodeJS : ^12.22.0 || ^14.17.0 || ^16.10.0 || >=17.0.0